-Assignment submission will take place on paper in class, and on myCourses, as described in the assignment handout.
+Assignment submission will take place on myCourses, as described in the assignment handout.
 Every student is responsible for verifying that their submissions are successful.
 If you believe the content of your myCourses submission box is different from what you have submitted, you must e-mail me immediately to provide evidence of your correct submission.